Low Energy measurement of the $^{96}\mathrm{Zr}(\alpha,n)^{99}\mathrm{Mo}$ reaction cross section and its impact on weak r-process nucleosynthesis: Impact on weak r-process

 \section{Impact on weak r-process}

 We investigate the impact of the new experimental data on the nucleosynthesis of lighter heavy elements in neutron-rich supernova ejecta.
 We use astrophysical trajectories based on the neutrino-driven wind model of \cite{Bliss2018a}.
 Each trajectory corresponds to a combination of astrophysical parameters which are expected for neutrino-driven winds.
 The 36 trajectories under consideration (see Table I of \cite{Bliss2020a}) cover electron fractions between 0.40 and 0.49, entropies between 32 and 175 $k_{\rm{B}}$ per nucleon, and expansion timescales from 9.7 to 63.8 ms. In that work, the authors identified the conditions for which ($\alpha$,n) reactions have a significant impact on the final abundances.
 Under such conditions, \cite{Bliss2020a} used 36 trajectories to identify key ($\alpha$,n) reactions.
 The reaction $^{96}$Zr($\alpha$,n)$^{99}$Mo is in their list of key reactions.
 Our nucleosynthesis calculations are performed with the WinNet reaction network \citep{Winteler2012a}.
-Reaction rates are taken from the JINA REACLIBV2.0 \citep{REACLIB,Cyburt2010a} library except for ($\alpha$,n) reactions for which TALYS 1.6 with the GAOP $\alpha$OMP was used (for more details see \cite{Bliss2018a,Bliss2020a}).
-Replacing the $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction rate with the values from Tab.~\ref{tab:rate} results in a reduction of the final abundances by more than 10\% in 17 and by more than 20\% in 6 of the 36 trajectories.
+Reaction rates are taken from the JINA REACLIBV2.0 \citep{REACLIB,Cyburt2010a} library except for ($\alpha$,n) reactions for which TALYS 1.6 with the global $\alpha$OMP (GAOP) was used.
+The GAOP is based on \cite{Watanabe1958a}; for more details see \cite{Pereira2016a,Bliss2018a,Bliss2020a}.
+Replacing the $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction rate with the values from Tab.~\ref{tab:rate} results in a reduction of the final abundances above $Z = 44$.
+For 17 of the 36 trajectories the largest reduction is higher than 10\% and for 6 of them it is higher than 20\%.
 More importantly, the reduced reaction-rate uncertainty leads to a significant improvement in the accuracy of the nucleosynthesis predictions.
-Following \cite{Bliss2020a} we estimate the uncertainty of the $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction rate calculated with the GAOP with the factors 0.1 and 10 and the uncertainty of the updated (PBTM) reaction rate with 30\% (see Sect.~\ref{sec:res}).
+Following \cite{Bliss2020a} we estimate the uncertainty of the $^{96}$Zr($\alpha$,n)$^{99}$Mo reaction rate calculated with the GAOP with the factors 0.1 and 10 and the uncertainty of the present reaction rate with 30\% (see Sect.~\ref{sec:res}).